My Unbecoming: The First Mile of My Midlife Rebuild

 Once I managed to wrangle control of Lucille and ease onto the shoulder is when it hit me.

-There was no one in the passenger seat to fix it.
+There was no one in the passenger seat to fix this.
+That realization was a gut-punch.

-If you’re rebuilding, you know that moment.
+Maybe you know that feeling.
 It’s not always a sobbing breakdown in a Target parking lot, sometimes it’s just a quiet, cold realization: the scaffolding that helped to support me is gone (scaffolding you later come to hate with the fire of a thousand suns).
-And many times throughout your rebuild, you will think I Don’t Recognize Myself Anymore.
-And that’s not always a bad thing.

-Thankfully, a truck driver pulled over to help (as they do when women are stranded on the side of the road, bless them).
+Thankfully, a truck driver pulled over to help (as they do when we are stranded on the side of the road, bless them).
 It was the type of kindness that makes you want to cry because you don’t know how to receive it without further unraveling.
-He changed the tire using the questionable spare tire my RV came with while I stood there trying to pretend I was fine.
+He changed the tire using the questionable spare tire while I stood there trying to pretend I was fine.
 Like a woman with her life together.
-Like my hands weren’t still shaking and I was about to hurl in public.
+Like my hands weren’t still shaking and I wasn’t about to barf at his feet.

-Tire on, thank you said, the offer of money declined, I climbed back into Lucille and continued on my terrifying but exhilarating journey.
+Tire on, I climbed back into Lucille and continued on my terrifying but exhilarating journey.
 Because that’s what women like us do, we keep driving when we’re terrified.
 We keep driving even when we’re suddenly alone.
 We keep driving even when we have no idea where we’re going yet.

 I gripped that steering wheel like it was the only thing holding my life together.